-Compensation Health and Welfare Benefits Learning and Development Base salary 401(k) Plan Training Short-term incentives Medical, dental and vision benefits Performance management Long-term incentives Life insurance benefits Career development Paid time off
+Compensation Benefits Learning and Development Base salary 401(k) Plan Training Short-term incentives Medical, dental, vision and life insurance benefits Performance management Long-term incentives Severance benefits Career development

 Our executive total rewards strategy is to provide a competitive mix of total rewards that enables us to effectively recruit, motivate and retain high-performing executives.
-With respect to the portion of total rewards for our executives that takes the form of compensation, it is our belief that a majority of such compensation should be variable, "at risk" and paid based on our financial results and TSR, in order to align our executives' interests with those of our stockholders.
+With respect to the portion of total rewards for our executives that takes the form of compensation, it is our belief that a majority of such compensation should be variable, "at risk" and paid based on our financial results and TSR, to align our executives' interests with those of our stockholders.